philipgusel/State/README.md

 # State

-A ure state transformer in Haskell
+A pure state transformer in Haskell